 Scrivener works best for writers of all kinds of literature who have lots of notes or research to compile into their books and/or plan to write a lengthy, very in-depth series of books.

-If you plan to do extensive self-editing or collaborate with an editor in another program, Scrivener is a good match.
+If you plan to do extensive self-editing or find a book editor in another program, Scrivener is a good match.

 Scrivener does have many amazing features that we like.
 It includes high-level organization tools, powerful drag-and-drop features, easy-to-export features, a customizable toolbar, and the ability to break up your project into smaller pieces.

 However, if you just want to dive into the writing and skip the learning curve required, we recommend you go with something easier to start with, such as Google Docs or Microsoft Word.
 Scrivener does not have a great formatting option, it requires separate licenses for Mac and Windows, and there is a steep learning curve that could set you back days or weeks that isn’t going to build your confidence if you just want to write.

 If you’re happy to just sit down and pound out your content on a weekend, you probably don’t need Scrivener.
 What really matters is, if you’re happy with the software, you’re willing to make the investment of time and energy.

 Personally, I rarely use Word anymore after getting used to Scrivener, and now that I’ve written several books with the software, it’s hard to go back to the basics.

 Before you decide, download the free version and give it a try.

 If you want to share your experience with Scrivener, you can drop a note or question below.
 We would love to hear from you!